 Note 2: The range of the suitable electric wire is from 12 to 24 AWG.

-Note 3: If the 2 power inputs are connected, JetNet Switch will be powered from the highest connected voltage.
-The unit will alarm for loss of power, either PWR1 or PWR2 and auto backup with each other.
+Note 3: If the 2 power inputs are connected, the Switch will be powered from the highest connected voltage.
+The unit will alarm for loss of power, either PWR1 or PWR2.